This paper is for an academic discussion and does not claim to issue religious edicts

 These causes do not justify the deviant behavior under Islamic Law.
-This is because Allah created with innate animal passions
+This is because Allah created humans with innate animal

-and tendency to evil.
+passions and tendency to do evil.
 At the same time Allah created innate goodness in humans with a tendency to virtue.
-He gave the human
+He gave

-an intellect superior to that of animals to enable him choose the virtue and reject the evil.
-The superiority of the human
+humans an intellect superior to that of animals to enable them choose the virtue and reject the evil.
+The superiority of the

-over animals is the ability to overcome any inner evil tendencies.
-In His mercy Allah sent messengers with wahy to further guide the human towards virtue.
+human over animals is the ability to overcome any inner evil tendencies.
+In His mercy Allah sent messengers with wahy to further guide humans towards virtue.

-The most effective approach is prevention of sexual abnormalities by tarbiyat starting in early childhood.
+The most effective approach in prevention of sexual abnormalities is by tarbiyat starting in early childhood.
 This is supplemented by a clean and moral social environment.
 Education

-should be targeted at countering the negative sexual messages that abound in modern society being spread by the mass media
+should be targeted at counteracting the negative sexual messages that abound in modern society and which are spread by the

-and the internet.
-It is also important to make access to halal sexual enjoyment
+mass media and the internet.
+It is also important to make access to halal sexual

 Normal sexual function is necessary to fulfill the third purpose of the Law which is preservation